prayash106/APEC_8601/README.md

 Run the "Nutrient Delivery ratio" Invest model.
 Detailed information about the inputs and outputs can be found in the [user guide](http://releases.naturalcapitalproject.org/invest-userguide/latest/ndr.html).

-The inputs used to run this model are:
+The inputs used to run this model are: (note: all of these inputs have been uploaded above)
 - Digital elevation model - which I extracted from [ASTER](https://asterweb.jpl.nasa.gov/gdem.asp).
 - LULC maps - which we have derived above from SEALS.
 - Nutrient Runoff proxy - where we can use annual precipitaion data as proxy.